 - Once all of your debtors have paid, you will be reimbursed the remaining balance of the invoice amount, minus a small factoring fee.

 Industries in Washington That Use Accounts Receivable Factoring.

-Charter Capital serves many industries.
-These are just a handful of the industries that Charter Capital in Washington is currently funding:
+Charter Capital serves a wide range of industries.
+These are just a few of the industries now funded by Charter Capital in Washington: